 Skip to main content

-Using Claude in PowerPoint
+Use Claude for PowerPoint

-With Claude in PowerPoint, you can:
+With Claude for PowerPoint, you can:

 • Build new slides using your existing client or corporate templates